Next | Previous

 Notice how the boolean value preceeds the number and how the number in turn preceeds the string and the strings in turn, preceeds the list in the result.
 Also, note that the items of the inner list is sorted.

-contains(x: any)
+.contains(x: any)

 Returns true if the list contains the item x or false otherwise.